JanRother/template-thesis-ostfalia/README.md

 - The **`LICENSE`** file provides the license of the document and the template.
 - To remove files associated to or created by the compilation, the **`cleanup.bat`** (for *Microsoft Windows*) and **`cleanup.sh`** (for *Unix* based systems) files are provided.
 Their usage is explained under [Cleaning Up](#cleaning-up).
 - The **`.devcontainer`** directory contains the configuration for the development container, which is used to provide a consistent development environment for the document.
+- The **`.github`** directory contains the configuration for the *GitHub Actions* workflows, including the one which is used to build and push the Docker image for the development container.

 ### Configuring the Document